The quantum Ising chain for beginners: Transverse field Ising-XY models: fermionic formulation

 with the interpretation $\opc{L+1}\equiv \opc{1}$.
 Similarly, $\Hambb_0$ is a legitimate ABC-fermionic Hamiltonian where you should pose $\opc{L+1}\equiv -\opc{1}$.
 Neither of them, however, expresses the correct fermionic form of the PBC-spin Hamiltonian.
 However, they are useful in expressing the fermionic blocks:

 since $\Hambb_{\prm=0,1}$ conserve the fermionic parity, hence they commute with $\Proj_{0,1}$.

-\begin{warn} The distinction between $\Hamrm_{0,1}$ and the corresponding $\Hambb_{0,1}$ might appear pedantic, but is important, since the former are blocks with $2^{L-1}$ eigenvalues, while the latter live in the full Hilbert space, hence have $2^{L}$ eigenvalues.
+\begin{warn} The distinction between $\Hamrm_{0,1}$ and the corresponding $\Hambb_{0,1}$ might appear pedantic, but is important, since the former \revision{acts non-trivially only on $2^{L-1}$-dimensional blocks}, while the latter live in the full Hilbert space, hence \revision{are $2^{L}$-dimensional}.
 This fact, for instance, complicates the calculation of thermal averages and is further discussed in Sec.~\ref{thermal:sec}. \end{warn}

 \begin{info} In the OBC case, since $J_L^{\pm}=0$, the two fermionic Hamiltonians coincide and you can omit the label: $\Hambb_{0}=\Hambb_{1}\to \Hambb$.
 Because of that, in the OBC case, you can simply set $\Ham_{\OBC}=\Hambb$ and work with a single fermionic Hamiltonian. \end{info}